 Obligations of members of the editorial board

 Participation of editorial council.
-Reviewing helps the chairman to make the decision on work publication.
+Reviewing helps the Chief-in-Editor to make the decision on work publication.
 Communication with the Publishing house can also help author to improve his work.

 Competence.
 Each selected reviewer, which feels the incompetence for reviewing of the scientific research described in the manuscript, has to inform the chairman and exclude himself from reviewing process.